 Faculty and staff may use any photocopier on campus.
 Department and public machines will require users to enter their ID number to access the copy function.
 There is no charge to the departments for copying.

 Guests of the college may copy on campus by setting up a guest account.

 Machines that have a scan function may be used to scan-to-email.
 The receiving e-mail must be at a college address; the system will not scan to outside addresses.
 Directions are posted at individual machines.
 There is no cost to scan.

-Students have access to an outgoing fax machine in The Davis Family Library and may receive faxes through the McCullough Student Center’s mail center.
+Students have access to an outgoing fax service in The Davis Family Library, room 242, and may receive faxes through the McCullough Student Center’s mail center.
 That fax machine’s number is 802-443-2068.
 There is no charge to students who are faxing.